ayartsev7/terse-mock/README.md

 });
 ```
 ### Module options
-`tglobalopt` allows to customise module settings e.g. to set default name for mocks or turn simplified output on/of.
+`tglobalopt` allows to customise module settings e.g. to set default name for mocks or turn automocking on/of.
 `tlocalopt` allows to override module settings temporarly untill the `treset` is called.

 ```javascript